6 March 2023

 This tip is particularly handy when you’re working with the same object(s) in different sheets.
 A good example is list boxes with identical fields, like countries or states.
 When you change one item in a linked list box, all other linked objects update automatically.

-Becoming a Qlik pro is even easier and more effective when your team has access to the tools and capabilities that enhance the functionalities already available through Qlik Sense.
+Becoming a Qlik pro is even easier when your team has access to tools that supercharge the functionalities already available through Qlik Sense – like Vizlib.

 And the best part about Vizlib’s suite of products is that they’re ready-to-use from the moment you sign up.
 Your team can begin using them alongside Qlik Sense immediately, supporting data literacy at all levels of business and driving more impactful, more effortless use of Qlik.